lsst/dp0-2_lsst_io/dp0-delegate-resources/index.rst

 **Contribute tutorial notebooks.**
 All delegates are welcome to share their own Jupyter Notebooks using the `delegates' shared repo <https://github.com/rubin-dp0/delegate-contributions-dp02>`_.
-Step-by-step tutorials that use the Portal, TAP, or command-line are also welcome.
+Step-by-step tutorials that use the Portal, API, or command-line are also welcome.

 **Share your DP0-related work outside of DP0.**
 For example, give a seminar about Rubin Observatory and DP0 at your home institution, give a tutorial about your RSP/DP0 experience in your Science Collaboration, or publish a paper on your DP0-related work.